 3. Install Python (on your PC or Mac)

 InstallPython.com is a quick and painless way to get up and running with Python on your own computer.
 The website will walk you through the necessary steps to get going, including options for a Mac or Windows PC.
-We knew that simply installing a new language can be like a big step.

 4. Python 2 vs. Python 3 — Know the Difference